This page explains the duties of the Local Authority to assess and provide support to young people who care for family members.

 During the assessment the Local Authority must determine the following:

-- Whether any of the tasks which the young carer is performing (or intends to perform) when providing care are excessive or inappropriate for the young carer to perform having regard to all the circumstances, and in particular the carer’s age, sex, wishes and feelings
+- whether any of the tasks which the young carer performs (or intends to perform) when providing care are excessive or inappropriate for the young carer to perform, having regard to all the circumstances, and in particular the carer’s age, sex, wishes and feelings;

-- What the young care’s needs for support would be likely to be if the carer were relieved of part or all of the tasks the young carer performs (or intends to perform) when providing care
+- what the young carer’s needs for support would be likely to be if the carer were relieved of part or all of the tasks the young carer performs (or intends to perform) when providing care;

-- Any actions to be taken as a result of the assessment
+- any actions to be taken as a result of the assessment; and

 The Local Authority must consider whether to combine a young carer’s needs assessment with any other assessment of the needs of the young carer, the person cared for or a member of the young carer’s family.
 The young carer’s friends and family must be identified by the Local Authority and the Local Authority must consider how those persons can contribute to meeting the outcomes which the young carer seeks from the assessment.